Today’s Wonder of the Day was inspired by grady. grady Wonders, “Can you ride a seahorse? ” Thanks for WONDERing with us, grady!

 They get their name for their resemblance to horses.
-Although they’re fish, they don’t have scales.
-Instead, they have thin skin that’s stretched over bony plates arranged in rings throughout their bodies.
+Although they're fish, they don't have scales.
+Instead, they have thin skin that's stretched over bony plates arranged in rings over their bodies.

 Seahorses are quite unique creatures.
 Unlike most other types of fish, they swim upright and they do so very slowly.
 For example, the dwarf seahorse is considered the world's slowest moving fish, traveling just five feet per hour!
 Much of the time, you can find seahorses resting with their tails wrapped around a nearby stationary object.

 Seahorses have flexible necks and long snouts that they use to suck up food.
 They search for food constantly and can eat up to 3,000 brine shrimp in a single day!